Skip to main content

 At-Home Physical Therapies

-Self-massage may be difficult to perform in the lower back, so a partner is advised.
-Simple kneading of the lower back will suffice in providing temporary relief for tense lower back muscles.
-Applying topical ointments during the massage may boost the effects of both for relieving any pain caused.
+Self-massage may be difficult in the lower back, so a partner is advised.
+Simple kneading of the lower back will temporarily relieve lower back muscles.
+Applying topical ointments during the massage may boost both effects and relieve pain.

-Hot/cold therapy is simply the act of applying heat to relax the muscles in an area followed by a cold treatment such as an icepack to compress and numb these muscles.
-This act of relaxation, constriction, and numbness helps pull the lower back muscles out of their tense state slowly, so as not to shock the body and damage it further.
+Hot/cold therapy simply applies heat to relax the muscles in an area, followed by a cold treatment such as an icepack to compress and numb these muscles.
+This act of relaxation, constriction, and numbness helps slowly pull the lower back muscles out of their tense state so as not to cause further damage to the body.

 Alongside stretching, regular use of over-the-counter medications has been shown to help alleviate lower back tension and symptoms.
 From topical ointments to low-dose medication, there are several options a person may choose when dealing with their lower back tension.

-• ICY HOT and Vick’s are two variations on the same treatment.
-These topical ointments often contain a mix of menthol, aspirin, and lidocaine which provide a cooling sensation, warming sensation, or both.
-These treatments may be enough to relax the muscles, relieve tension and eliminate pain.
+• Topical Ointments: ICY HOT and Vick’s are two variations on the same treatment.
+These topical ointments often contain a mix of menthol, aspirin, and lidocaine, which provide cooling, warming, or both sensations.
+These treatments may be enough to relax the muscles, relieve tension, and eliminate pain.

 When to See a Doctor and What to Expect?